Windows Networking with Samba

 Using Samba on Your LAN

-Once Samba is running on your TrixBox system, you can access the entire disk on your TrixBox server from any Mac or Windows machine by browsing to your Windows Network workgroup and clicking on the trixbox PBX server.
-After connecting to the server, you can drag and drop files to and from your TrixBox system just as if it were another Windows machine.
+Once Samba is running on your system, you can access the entire disk on your server from any Mac or Windows machine by browsing to your Windows Network workgroup and clicking on the PBX server.
+After connecting to the server, you can drag and drop files to and from your PBX in a Flash system just as if it were another Windows machine.

 Security Considerations